Monday, January 25, 2016

 The nurse said that I needed to walk to relieve the gas.

-I walked up and down the halls of the hospital but found no relief.
+I walked up and down the hospital's halls but found no relief.

-Finally, I went to the restroom and found relief, it sounded like the air coming from a hot air balloon or a stack of whoopee Cushions.
+Finally, I went to the restroom and found relief; it sounded like air from a hot-air balloon or a stack of whoopee Cushions.

-I had a prescription that needed to be filled so we stopped at Kmart’s Pharmacy in Muscle Shoals.
+I had a prescription to fill, so we stopped at Kmart's Pharmacy in Muscle Shoals.

-It takes about two and a half hours to drive to the Birmingham Zoo, when we arrived we purchased tickets and rented a wheelchair.
+It takes about 2.5 hours to drive to the Birmingham Zoo.
+When we arrived, we purchased tickets and rented a wheelchair.

-It made me appreciate people who have to ride in wheelchairs all the time, especially rented ones with no extra padding.
+It made me appreciate people who have to ride in wheelchairs all the time, especially those who use rented ones with no extra padding.

 Riding in a Wheelchair

 At the Birmingham Zoo, we saw the African elephants throwing dirt onto their backs.
 We saw giraffes eating leaves from very tall trees.
-We visit the cages of the Siberian tiger, the roaring lions, the cheetah, the Black Panthers, Snow leopards, and the Jaguar.
+We visit the cages of the Siberian tiger, the roaring lions, the cheetah, the Black Panthers, the Snow leopard, and the Jaguar.

-We saw a family of Gorilla with the mother feeding her young.
+We saw a family of gorillas with the mother feeding her young.

-We went into the reptile house and saw rattle Snakes, copperheads, coral snakes, Boas, Anaconda, dragon monsters, chameleons, helmet lizards, Iguanas, and many different species of frogs.
+We went into the reptile house and saw rattlesnakes, copperheads, coral snakes, Boas, anacondas, dragon monsters, chameleons, helmet lizards, Iguanas, and many different species of frogs.

-Our next stop was to see the Roman God Vulcan atop Red Mountain, he overlooks the city of Birmingham.
-The Vulcan is 56 feet tall and there is an elevator that takes you to an overlook encircling the statue.
+Our next stop was to see the Roman God Vulcan atop Red Mountain, who overlooks Birmingham.
+The Vulcan is 56 feet tall, and there is an elevator that takes you to an overlook encircling the statue.

 I spent my time sunbathing on my back porch during the day.